PolavarapuGirish/se24ucse177_AI-Assignment-3/Q3_UGVrealworld/UGVrealworld.md

+:::writing{variant=“standard” id=“66219”}

-UGV Path Planning in Static and Dynamic Environments
+UGV Path Planning using A* Algorithm (Python)

 1. Introduction

 An Unmanned Ground Vehicle (UGV) is an autonomous robot used for navigation in complex environments such as battlefields.
 The objective is to find the shortest and safest path from a start node to a goal node while avoiding obstacles.

-The environment is modeled as a grid (e.g., 70 × 70 km area), where each cell represents a location.

 ⸻

+2. Environment

+The environment is modeled as a grid (e.g., 70 × 70 km area), where:
+	•	Each cell represents a location
+	•	Obstacles are pre-defined or randomly generated
+	•	The UGV must safely reach the destination

+⸻

-2. Problem Statement
+3. Problem Statement

 Design an algorithm that enables a UGV to:
 	•	Navigate from a start node to a goal node